How diamonds are measured and weighed, diamond gauges, diamond balances (scales), phone app to measure diamonds

-There are various other types of diamond gauge: a gauge printed on micro-film, mounted onto a 10X loupe (dgi-loupe); or calipers for measuring the diameter and depth of a stone, you look up the two readings in a little book of charts, included (DGX); or a digital micrometer (it comes with the formula for the calculation, find your own cacluator (DG-DIGI); or the same with a built-in computer to calculate the weight of diamonds and other gemstones (DG-PRESID).
-Prices range from £23.50 to £299.00.
+There are various other types of diamond gauge: a gauge printed on micro-film, mounted onto a 10X loupe (dgi-loupe); or calipers for measuring the diameter and depth of a stone, you look up the two readings in a little book of charts (included) (DGX); or a digital micrometer with a built-in computer to calculate the weight of diamonds and other gemstones (DG-PRESID).

 Estimating the weight by measuring the dimensions is never as accurate as actually weighing the stone.